yeshua453/website/docs/cookbook/theming.md

 #### `thumb_visibility`

 Indicates that the scrollbar thumb should be visible, even when a scroll is not underway.
 When `False`, the scrollbar will be shown during scrolling and will fade out otherwise.
 When `True`, the scrollbar will always be visible and never fade out.
-Property value could be either a single boolean value or a dictionary with `ft.MaterialState` as keys and boolean as values.
+Property value could be either a single boolean value or a dictionary with `ft.ControlState` as keys and boolean as values.

 #### `thickness`

 The thickness of the scrollbar in the cross axis of the scrollable.
-Property value could be either a single float value or a dictionary with `ft.MaterialState` as keys and float as values.
+Property value could be either a single float value or a dictionary with `ft.ControlState` as keys and float as values.

 #### `track_visibility`

 Indicates that the scrollbar track should be visible.
 When `True`, the scrollbar track will always be visible so long as the thumb is visible.
 If the scrollbar thumb is not visible, the track will not be visible either.
 Defaults to `False` when `None`.
 If this property is `None`, then `ScrollbarTheme.track_visibility` of `Theme.scrollbar_theme` is used.
 If that is also `None`, the default value is `False`.
-Property value could be either a single boolean value or a dictionary with `ft.MaterialState` as keys and boolean as values.
+Property value could be either a single boolean value or a dictionary with `ft.ControlState` as keys and boolean as values.

 #### `radius`